jwharm/java-gi/README.md

 ### Portability

-The Java-GI bindings are cross-platform: You can use the same jar on all supported operating systems (Linux, Windows and MacOS) provided that the native libraries are installed.
+The published bindings are cross-platform: You can use the same jar on all supported operating systems (64-bit Linux, Windows and MacOS) provided that the native libraries are installed.
 Platform-specific types and methods (like `Gtk.PrintUnixDialog`) check the operating system at runtime and throw an `UnsupportedPlatformException` when necessary.

-## Building and Contributing
+## Generate bindings

-To build Java-GI for yourself, make changes, or use Java-GI to generate bindings for other (GObject-Introspection based) libraries, follow the instructions [here](https://jwharm.github.io/java-gi/generate/).
+Java-GI offers a command-line utility to generate bindings for any library that supports GObject-Introspection.
+It is documented [here](https://jwharm.github.io/java-gi/generate/).

 ## Known issues

-The bindings are still under active development and have not been thoroughly tested yet.
+Java-GI is still under active development.
 The most notable issues and missing features are currently:

 - Java does not distinguish between signed and unsigned data types.
 Be extra careful when native code returns, for example, a `guint`.
 - Java-GI makes heavy use of [Cleaners](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/ref/Cleaner.html) to free memory or decrease an object's refcount.
 Cleaners are triggered during garbage collection of a Java instance.
 However, Java doesn't guarantee when, and if, the GC will run, and what it will clean, leading to memory leaks.